 - 2.16.
 Assistance: For safety purposes, Flyers and Instructors are allowed to receive/provide assistance any time during a Flight.
 Assistance may be required if Flyers are positioned above the safety line, which is 1 meter (3.28 feet) above the horizontal B-C line.
-The following assistance situations are subject to adding penalties to Flyers' scores as defined in [4.16.3]: - 1.
+Assistance will result in penalties added to Flyers' scores (see [4.15.3]).
+Assistance is one of the following: - 1.
 Flyers use assisting holds of a hand (or end of an upper limb) on Instructor's bodies. - 2.
 Instructors physically touch Flyers with their own hand according to their own assessment of safety conditions, without grounds for protest. - 2.17.
-Infringement: Flyers may be subject to infringement when performing the Race Routine.
-The following infringement situations are subject to adding penalties to Flyers' scores as defined in [4.16.3]: - 1.
+Infringement: Will result in penalties added to Flyers' scores (see [4.15.3]).
+Infringement is one of the following: - 1.
 Required Targets that are not validated despite one or more attempts to touch their Contact Zone are followed by validation of another labeled Target within Working Time. - 2.
 Second Targets in a block sequence are validated with an incorrect hand (or end of an upper limb) and/or are correctly validated but preceded by an incorrect Inter. - 2.18.
-Omission: Flyers may be subject to omission when performing the Race Routine.
-The following omission situations are subject to adding penalties to Flyers' scores as defined in [4.16.3]:
+Omission: Will result in penalties added to Flyers' scores (see [4.15.3]).
+Omission is one of the following: - 1.
+Required Targets that are not validated and no clear intent/attempt to try to touch their Contact Zone are seen are followed by validation of another labeled Target within Working Time.

-- 1. Required Targets that are not validated and no clear intent/attempt to try to touch their Contact Zone are seen are followed by validation of another labeled Target within Working Time. - 2.
-Inters of a block sequence are not performed and no clear intent/attempt to try are seen and another labeled Target is validated within Working Time. - 3.
+- 2. Inters of a block sequence are not performed and no clear intent/attempt to try are seen and another labeled Target is validated within Working Time. - 3.
 If both the Inter and the second Target in a block sequence are omitted, this will be considered as only one omission. - 2.19.
 Judgment Call: Assessment by the Judges of a Scoring Point, Assistance, Infringement or Omission that is not unanimous. - 2.20.
 Score: Assigned value used to quantify Flyers' performances on a scored Flight. - 2.21.
 Round: Scored Flights performed during qualifications and the semi-final. - 2.22.
-Battle: Scored Flights performed during the final. - 2.23.
+Final Round: Scored Flights performed during the final. - 2.23.
 Specific Equipment: Any equipment or process (prosthesis; orthosis; other) used to facilitate flight.
 Specific Equipment not expressly prohibited by the Meet-Director are authorized. - 2.24.
 Compensation Coefficient: The individualized coefficient assigned to eligible Flyers related to their Aerodynamic Motor Skill.
 Criteria and processes for assessment are defined in Section 6.